Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

-The study trip to Auschwitz is an opportunity to shoot images of the camp and film the testimony of former deportees.
-Upon return, after editing work and recording audio comments, the films are screened at other classes or during meetings open to the public.
+The study trip to Auschwitz is an opportunity to film images of the camp and to film the testimony of former deportees.
+Upon return, after editing and recording audio comments, the films are shown to other classes or at meetings open to the public.
 They allow students to share their experience, and thus constitute an important medium for exchange and reflection.

 Study trip to Auschwitz

-With the help of professionals from Studio Regard d'Aquitaine, the 9th grade students of the Jacques Prévert school in Bergerac made a documentary of about thirty minutes, to explain the organization of the Auschwitz complex and report on their own experience.
-This film was presented to all the 4th and 3rd classes of the establishment at the end of the school year.
+With the help of professionals from the Regard d'Aquitaine Studio, students in their third year at the Jacques Prévert secondary school in Bergerac made a documentary lasting about thirty minutes. to explain the organization of the Auschwitz complex and to report on their own experience.
+This film was presented to all 4th and 3rd classes of the school at the end of the school year.

 Collège Jacques Prévert - Bergerac (24)